Environmental Law Concentration Track

-- The Environmental Law Track Advisor may waive the externship requirement for students who document equivalent practical experience in the area (e.g. through a summer internship focused on environmental law).
+- The Environmental Law Track Advisor may waive the clinical or externship requirement for students who document equivalent practical experience in the area (e.g. through a summer internship focused on environmental law).
 To the extent that the student has equivalent experience, he or she must still take sufficient additional credits of approved environmental courses in order to meet the 30 credit hour minimum for the concentration.

 - To the extent that students have met the minimum course, writing, and applied requirements listed above and have not earned 30 credits, students may earn additional credits by (1) taking approved environmental courses (see section 2 above) or (2) taking any of the following courses, all of which are highly recommended and help develop essential lawyering skills for complex environmental litigation and practice: